Legal Blog

 Divorce in New Jersey: Custody

 There are cases in which one of the parents has abandoned their parental responsibilities, suffers from addictions, suffers from a significant mental or emotional condition, or is otherwise unfit to assume either physical or legal custody.
 In such cases, the specific facts must be carefully analyzed.
-In such circumstances, one party may have limited parental rights, supervised visitation may be required or a “Parenting Coordinator” may be utilized.
+In such circumstances, one party may have limited parental rights, supervised visitation may be required, or a “Parenting Coordinator” may be utilized.

 Supervised visitation means that a person cannot be in the presence of their child without appropriate adult supervision.
-A Parenting Coordinator is utilized to facilitate decision making when the parents are incapable of doing so themselves.
-These alternatives should only be used if and when absolutely necessary, and only as a last resort.
+A Parenting Coordinator is utilized to facilitate decision-making when the parents are incapable of doing so themselves.
+These alternatives should only be used if and when absolutely necessary and only as a last resort.

 Absent such extenuating circumstances, New Jersey law regarding custody of children can be summarized in the simple principle that the parenting arrangement must be in “the best interest of the child.”
-Notice that the operative words are in the best interest of the child; not necessarily in the best interest of either, or both, parents.
+Notice that the operative words are in the best interest of the child, not necessarily in the best interest of either or both parents.

 Whatever the parenting arrangement, it must address two basic areas of responsibility: physical and legal custody.
 Physical custody determines where the child will reside, how many days with each parent and at what times: weekdays, weekends, holidays and vacation periods.

-Legal custody involves decision making regarding the child.
+Legal custody involves decision-making regarding the child.
 Decisions such as elective medical care, religious training, schooling decisions and extra-curricular activities are the typical discretionary decisions which are a part of legal custody.

 In order to determine what parenting arrangement is “in the best interest of the children,” the Court must apply specific statutory criteria.